-All OII DPhil students are expected to attend the weekly DPhil seminars that will be held during term time.
-DPhil seminars are required of all students until they reach Confirmed status.
-Organised and chaired by the DPhil Programme Director, these seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peer-group network.
+All OII DPhil students are expected to attend the weekly DPhil seminars held during term time until they reach Confirmed status.
+Organised and chaired by the DPhil Programme Director, these seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peergroup network.
 Content covered in these seminars will vary each term, but note that all students will need to present their research at least twice.
-Students preparing for Transfer of Status and Confirmation of Status are expected to undergo mock interviews during the DPhil seminars.
-Students may wish to schedule a mock final Viva.
+Students preparing for Transfer of Status and Confirmation of Status are required to undergo mock interviews during the DPhil seminars.
+Students are also encouraged to schedule a mock final viva.
+It is recommended that you contact the DPhil Coordinator the term before you plan to submit to schedule in your mock interview in the DPhil Seminar.
+The mock interview should ideally be held a 2-4 weeks before your real one with the assessors.

-DPhil students who are out of town, whether they are a part-time student at work or a full-time student doing something like fieldwork may choose to attend via videoconference.
-Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar.
-However, students are still required to present their research to the DPhil Seminar.
+As per normal operating practice, DPhil students who are out of town, whether they are a part-time student at work or a full-time student doing something like fieldwork may choose to attend seminars remotely.
+Students undertaking fieldwork or study outside Oxford will normally be given permission not to attend DPhil Seminar but will still required to present their research to the DPhil Seminar at the appropriate time.
+All students may participate remotely.